Kixunil/interop-rfcs/interface_files.md

 * `_iface_name = "INTERFACE_NAME"`
 * `_iface_version = "SEMVER"`

+The interface file SHOULD contain these fields:

+* `_instance_id = "UNIQUE IDENTIFIER OF THE INSTANCE"`

 The interface file MAY contain these fields:

 * `_impl_name = "IMPLEMENTATION NAME"`